 Educational & Outreach Activities

-There were two field days and a workshop conducted during the course of this project period.
+There were four field days and two workshops conducted during the course of this project period.
 Field demonstrations were conducted at the experiment site so that farmers were able to see biofumigation effects at first hand.
 In addition, a presentation on biofumigation for nematode management was shared with farmers during a “WSARE Hot Shot IPM” program at Kahului, Maui to reach out to wider audience away from Oahu.